 Agile Therapeutics, Inc. (the "Company") was incorporated in Delaware on December 22, 1997.
 The Company is engaged in research and development of transdermal patch technology for use in contraception.
-The Company's activities since inception have consisted principally of raising capital, and performing research and development.
+The Company's activities since inception have consisted principally of raising capital and performing research and development.
 The Company is headquartered in Princeton, New Jersey.

 The Company is devoting substantially all of its efforts toward research and development of its transdermal patch for use in contraception, and raising capital.
 The Company has not generated product revenue to date and is subject to a number of risks similar to those of other early stage companies, including dependence on key individuals, the difficulties inherent in the development of commercially usable products, the potential need to obtain additional capital necessary to fund the development of its products, and competition from larger companies.
 The Company has incurred losses each year since inception.
-As of December 31, 2014, the Company had an accumulated deficit of approximately \$134.4 million.
+As of December 31, 2015, the Company had an accumulated deficit of approximately \$164.7 million.

-The Company has financed its operations to date primarily through the issuance and sale of its common stock in its initial public offering (see Note 9), private placements of its convertible preferred stock, venture loans, and non-dilutive grant funding.
+The Company has financed its operations to date primarily through the issuance and sale of its common stock in both public and private offerings of its common stock (see Note 9), private placements of its convertible preferred stock, venture loans, and non-dilutive grant funding.
 The Company expects to continue to incur net losses into the foreseeable future.

-As of December 31, 2014, the Company had cash and cash equivalents of \$40.2 million.
+As of December 31, 2015, the Company had cash and cash equivalents of \$34.4 million.
 Although the Company has incurred recurring losses in each year since inception, the Company expects its cash and cash equivalents will be sufficient to fund operations for at least the next twelve months.